LeoAnd00/CELLULAR/README.md

 * Function for automatic preprocessing, although it is still recommended for end users to use their own preprocessing pipeline to make sure it is appropriate for their data.

 ## Data
-Data for the tutorial can be installed from [here](https://doi.org/10.5281/zenodo.10959788).
+Data for the tutorials is available to download from [Zenodo](https://doi.org/10.5281/zenodo.10959788).

 ## Usage

-### For making embedding space
+### For creating a learned embedding space
 ```
 import scanpy as sc
 import CELLULAR_CL as CELLULAR